The Truth About Being a Girl Mom

 Mother-Daughter Bond

 Finally, the mother-daughter bond has so many unique qualities, some of which can’t really be expressed through words.
 You will be her comfort in all things female related.
 You will be there when she picks out her wedding dress, before she walks down the aisle, and when she has babies of her own.
-She will not want anyone else.
-She will only want you, her Momma.
-The wise person who has already walked in her shoes, and can provide the best advice to fit her needs.
-The person who knows her little girl better than anyone else.
+You will be her safety net when she goes through her first break-up, and her savior when she unexpectedly gets her period right before a dance competition.
+You are the wise person who has already walked in her shoes, and can provide the best advice to fit her needs.
+The person who knows that little girl better than anyone else.
 Cherish that bond, through the good times and the challenging ones.
-All of those experiences only make the bond that much stronger, and one day it will feel more like the strongest-most unique and loving friendship you have ever had.
+When she starts to doubt herself or lose her way, remind her who she is and how far she has come.
+All of those experiences only make the bond that much stronger.
+One day, you’ll find that you need her just was much as she needs you.